jlwj22/jlwj22/README.md

 # Hi there 👋🏾

-## My name is Julius L. Jones Jr, A  third-year Computer Science Major at Morehouse College from Chicago Illinois.
+## My name is Julius L. Jones Jr, A  fourth-year Computer Science Major at Morehouse College from Chicago Illinois.

 ### 🔭 I’m currently working on...
 #### A few different projects, All in my repositories.
 A full course load if you ask me.